 Finding yourself in a conflict over a loved one’s estate can make a difficult situation much worse.
 Unfortunately, some disputes cannot be avoided, and if you’re concerned that a testator’s instructions might not be honored, a qualified probate litigation attorney can help protect your interests.
-Located in Lutz and Tampa, Westchase Law P.A. advocates for estate representatives and beneficiaries in Florida probate actions.
+Located in Tampa, Westchase Law P.A. advocates for estate representatives and beneficiaries in Florida probate actions.
 We are experienced courtroom lawyers and skilled negotiators who assess competing claims promptly and are dedicated to minimizing the time, expense and stress associated with disagreements over the creation, interpretation and execution of wills.

 Once a will is filed and a personal representative is appointed, the probate process begins.
 The representative must serve a copy of the notice of administration on beneficiaries and other parties who might have an interest in the estate.
 From there, a wide range of disputes can delay the ultimate settlement of the decedent’s assets, including conflicts over: